adventure-star/gatsby-tailwindcss-start-project/README.md

-# Demo site for gatsby-theme-tailwindcss
+# Start project for gatsby-tailwindcss

 A demo site which is using the theme in a very basic configuration.